French minister: Peugeot should cut in Spain, not just France

 Its conclusions are not binding for Peugeot.
 The company’s works council has mandated a private auditor to produce a separate report on its restructuring plans at the end of November that will make recommendations to limit job losses.

-“It’ll be hard to save Aulnay and we are not trying to hide that,” said Montebourg, who stood out in the run-up to elections in May and June as a staunch critic of industrial globalization.
+“It’ll be hard to save Aulnay and we are not trying to hide that,” said Montebourg, who stood out in the runup to elections in May and June as a staunch critic of industrial globalisation.

 The outspoken 49-year-old, a lawyer by profession, landed his ministerial portfolio after an election campaign in which industrial decline and France’s record trade deficit featured prominently.